scalawithcats/scala-with-cats/src/pages/functors/index.md

 How does this relate to our general pattern of sequencing operations?
 If we think about it,
-function composition *is* sequencing operations.
+function composition *is* sequencing.
 We start with a function that performs a single operation and every time we use `map` we append another operation to the chain.
 Calling `map` doesn't actually *run* any of the operations, but if we can pass an argument to the final function all of the operations are run in sequence.
-We can think of this as lazily queueing up operations, ready to apply them later:
+We can think of this as lazily queueing up operations similar to `Future`:

 ```tut:book:silent
 val func =